 The Company evaluates goodwill for impairment annually or more frequently if circumstances indicate that impairment may have occurred.
 Pursuant to the Company's goodwill impairment review for the years ended December 31, 2018, 2017 and 2016, the Company determined that no impairment existed.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 The gross cost and accumulated amortization of other intangible assets as of December 31, 2018 and 2017, by major intangible asset category, are as follows: